 The other thing relevant about pechaflickr is that in the same way the concept is a mashup of ideas, the code itself, first spun out in 2011, is a stitching together of code I found for accessing the flickr API via php and the jQuery Cycle plugin.
 Working on this was fun, and doing so helped me notch up a few steps on my jQuery chops.

 Be more like Rosie…. play with toys.
 Or, as happened tonight, dogs do connect:

 My good friend and colleague @RadHertz DM-ed what might be my new business tagline "Got a problem?
 Get a Dog!"

 flickr photo by Wonderlane http://flickr.com/photos/wonderlane/11866873836 shared under a Creative Commons (BY) license

-The post "Pechaflickr is My Favorite Web Toy" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2015/04/pechaflickr-favorite-web-toy/) on April 30, 2015.
+The post "Pechaflickr is My Favorite Web Toy" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2015/04/pechaflickr-favorite-web-toy/) on April 30, 2015.